petersaj/neuropixels_trajectory_explorer/README.md

 - Probe controls:
   - arrow keys (translate), SHIFT+arrow keys (rotate probe by moving bottom), ALT+arrow keys (depth along probe axis)
   - Set entry: move probe to specific entry coordinates
-  - Set endpoint: move probe to specific endpoint coordinates
+  - Set endpoint: move probe to specific endpoint coordinates (NOTE: this uses the roughly approximated bregma DV position)
 - 3D areas: pick an area (through a comprehensive list, search, or hierarchy) to draw in 3D on the atlas
   - List areas: choose from list all areas in the CCF
   - Search areas: search CCF areas (e.g. search for "CA1" to find what the CCF calls "Field CA1")